Digital signing source code software for µFR Series NFC RFID contactless readers

 This tab is intended to manage the X.509 objects, related to the certificates on DL Signer Cards.
-To read X.509 objects from a card, it is not necessary to be loged in with any of the PIN codes.
-To change the contents of the storage for the X.509 objects on the card, you need to be loged in with the SO PIN code on the “PIN Codes” page.
+To read X.509 objects from a card, it is not necessary to be logged in with any of the PIN codes.
+To change the contents of the storage for the X.509 objects on the card, you need to be logged in with the SO PIN code on the “PIN Codes” page.

 If the X.509 objects storage is successfully read from the card, the certificate display lists will be populated with that content.
 You can refresh these lists at any time by placing the desired card in the reader field and pressing the “Refresh objects from the card” button.

 The X.509 certificate file selection is done by pressing the “open certificate file” key.
-It is also possible to read certificates from files in PEM format (Base64 encoded), which usually have the extension “.pem” or from the binary files written in ASN.1 standard (DER encoded), which can have extensions “.crt”, “.cer “, or “.der “.
+It is also possible to read certificates from files in PEM format (Base64 encoded), which usually have the extension “.pem” or from the binary files written in ASN.1 standard (DER-encoded), which can have extensions “.crt”, “.cer “, or “.der “.
 If a valid file is selected, a system dialog showing the content of the selected X.509 certificate will be displayed.
 After checking the certificate items, it is sufficient to confirm this by pressing the “OK” button.

-To store the selected certificate in a card, you need to enter the desired object ID (arbitrary alphanumeric character string) that must be unique in relation to other certificates that are stored on the card.
+To store the selected certificate in a card, you need to enter the desired object ID (arbitrary alphanumeric character string) that must be unique concerning other certificates that are stored on the card.
 The object ID is entered in the text box labeled “Objects ID:”.
 The proposal is that certificates containing RSA public keys should be marked with an ID of eg. “0001” to “0003” and those containing ECDSA public keys will be marked with an ID of eg. “1001” to “1003”.
 CA certificates must also have a unique ID tag on the card, so it is a suggestion to tag them with e.g. “5001” to “5012”.
 It is still necessary to select a key type.
 For RSA and ECDSA type, the private key index in the card is bound to that certificate, and these indices must be consistent.
-For the CA Certificate Authority, order of the index is not relevant, but due to the transparency by recommendation, they should be entered in order, one after the other in pairs, for example, from root to intermediate.
+For the CA Certificate Authority, the order of the index is not relevant, but due to the transparency by recommendation, they should be entered in order, one after the other in pairs, for example, from root to intermediate.
 Applications that support the PKCS#11 module and use X.509 certificates, work by reading all public objects from the card and then checking the chain of trust based on the contents of the certificates themselves.
 In the end, you need to press the button with a descriptive name “Put certificate from a file in the card with a designated ID, object type and index”.

 We mentioned root and intermediate pairs of CA certificates and it may be necessary to further clarify this.
 Here we have assumed that the end-entity certificate in the chain of trust is established through the intermediate to the root CA certificate.
 This is the usual way of forming a chain of trust by the official issuers of the certificate.
 However, this is not a strict rule and other configurations are possible to alter CA certificates that form a chain of trust.
 It is important to emphasize that there are always two final certificates, at the beginning of the chain, the so-called root (root) CA certificate and at the end of the chain end-entity certificate (leaf certificate)

 On the “Signature” tab there are commands for obtaining digital signatures from the card.
-A set of data from the input line labeled “M:” (message) or a file whose path can be set by clicking on “Set file to sign” radio button can be signed.
-The data can be entered in hexadecimal (HEX) format, Base64 encoded or ASCII code layout.
+A set of data from the input line labeled “M:” (message) or a file whose path can be set by clicking on the “Set file to sign” radio button can be signed.
+The data can be entered in hexadecimal (HEX) format, Base64 encoded, or ASCII code layout.

 The hexadecimal (HEX) format includes pairs of hexadecimal digits that can be separated by spaces.
 Base64 format is often used in cryptography and PEM records of the X.509 certificates.
-Here we will not deal with Base64 format in details.
-The ASCII code layout is a commonly used standard for recording textual data sets that includes all alphanumeric characters as well as all standard punctuation.
+Here we will not deal with the Base64 format in detail.
+The ASCII code layout is a commonly used standard for recording textual data sets that include all alphanumeric characters as well as all standard punctuation.
 In principle, everything that can be entered through the standard US English keyboard is covered by the ASCII code layout.
-If, by any chance, characters that are not part of the ASCII code layout are entered, and this option is selected, these characters will be replaced internally by the character ‘?’.
+If by any chance, characters that are not part of the ASCII code layout are entered, and this option is selected, these characters will be replaced internally by the character ‘?’.
 Characters that are not part of the ASCII code layout can be entered via some localized keyboards or by selecting the “paste” option from the context menu of the “M:” text box.

 When some data is entered in the input line, conversion to another type of record is done by simply selecting the desired record format (HEX / Base64 / ASCII options) except when there is an input error.